soundcrowd-ursula/mttkay.github.com/source/_posts/2013-08-25-functional-reactive-programming-on-android-with-rxjava.markdown

 - rxjava
 ---

+Shameless plug: if after reading this article, you want to know more, come hear me talk at [DroidCon UK 2013](http://uk.droidcon.com/2013/lineup/)!

 If you are an application developer, there are two inconvenient truths:

 1. Modern applications are inherently concurrent.